Query Rewriting for Retrieval-Augmented Large Language Models: Related Work

-Different from the inspiring work mentioned above, our proposed pipeline add a rewriter model in front, which is of trainable size.
-We explore a noval enhancement for retrieval-augmented LLM by reconstructing the seach query.
+Different from the inspiring work mentioned above, our proposed pipeline contains a query rewriting step in front of the \textit{retrieve-then-read} module.
+We further propose a trainable scheme with a small rewriting model, which is a novel enhancement for retrieval-augmented LLM by reconstructing the search query.